blogmanalick/blogmanalick.github.io/src/content/blog/en/commander-brackets-update-october-2025.md

 ## And how Commander stands in 2026

-The conclusion we can draw from this article and the changes to the format is that the panel members really tried to refine the brackets into something clearer and more objective, which is great.
+Overall, the conclusion we can draw from this article and the changes to the format is that the panel members really tried to refine the brackets into something clearer and more objective, which is great.
 I believe the purpose of a group like this is to make the game more transparent, without complicating or limiting players' creativity.

 It's positive to see that open ideas are being shared with the community before being implemented, avoiding unpleasant surprises whenever possible.